nextstrain/.github/CONTRIBUTING.md

 ## Development details

-If you've found a bug you want to fix or a feature you'd like to implement on [our project boards](https://github.com/orgs/nextstrain/projects), we are happy to accept your code!

 Please see `DEV_DOCS.md` in the relevant repository for guidance on how to set up your dev environment, etc.

 We use Python for back-end components and loosely follow [the PEP 8 standard](https://www.python.org/dev/peps/pep-0008/).
 We use Javascript for front-end components and use [eslint](https://eslint.org/) to enforce [a custom set of linting rules](https://github.com/nextstrain/auspice/blob/master/.eslintrc).

-# Help improve Nextstrain's software without code
+# Improve Nextstrain's software without code

 ## Report a bug